mtiews/watermeter-s0-sensor/README.md

 # Watermeter - S0 - Sensor

-Sensor to create impulses from a watermeter.
+Sensor to create electronic impulses from a watermeter.

 The HOA1405-002 reflective sensor is mounted to a watermeter, pointing to a rotating disk under water, which has alternating black and reflective areas.
 The signal from the photo transistor is then read via an analog input of an Atmega328P (maybe a bit oversized).
 Via Arduino sketch the signal is analyzed and the Atmega328P creates an impulse (5ms) for each black-reflective transition via a digital output.